timgit/pg-boss/docs/readme.md

 ## Scheduling

-Jobs may be sent automatically based on a cron expression.
+Jobs may be created automatically based on a cron expression.
 As with other cron-based systems, at least one instance needs to be running for scheduling to work.
 In order to reduce the amount of evaluations, schedules are checked every 30 seconds, which means the 6-placeholder format should be discouraged in favor of the minute-level precision 5-placeholder format.

 For example, use this format, which implies "any second during 3:30 am every day"